 Generally, osteoarthritis affects the hips, knees, and fingers, although any joint can be affected.

-Generally, damage to the joint can’t be reversed once it happens.
+Generally, joint damage can’t be reversed once it occurs.
 However, the good news is that you can halt the progression through lifestyle factors such as exercise and weight loss.
 Improvements in your diet can also help.

 Recent studies suggest that getting a diagnosis of osteoarthritis does not necessarily mean you’re headed toward a joint replacement.
-For example, of those who develop knee osteoarthritis, only 30% required a knee replacement in their lifetime.
-Also, putting on weight means your chances of a knee replacement increase by 25%.
-So, making good choices now reduces your chances of future surgery.
+For example, of those who develop knee osteoarthritis, only 30% require a knee replacement in their lifetime.
+Additionally, gaining weight increases your risk of needing a knee replacement by 25%.
+Making good choices now reduces your chances of needing future surgery.

 How do you make good choices to stop the progression of osteoarthritis?